nicohiggs/football_annotations/README.md

 ## The .csv's

-The .csv's I need you to update are found at...
+The .csv's I need you to update are found at ...

 A .csv file already exists for each video that needs to be annotated.
 For example, `2015 002 08-30-15 LAURIER D @ YORK O.csv` will already contain the fields:
 * **camera_view**: denotes if the camera is from the sideline (SL) or endzone (EZ)